dragonflydb/documentation/docs/managing-dragonfly/cluster-mode.md

 ### Final Notes

 * Cluster mode is still in development.
-Please file issues if suspect you've found a bug.
+Please file issues if you suspect you've found a bug.
 * You could look at [`cluster_mgr.py`](https://github.com/dragonflydb/dragonfly/blob/main/tools/cluster_mgr.py) as a reference for how to set up and configure a cluster.
 This script starts a cluster _locally_, but much of its logic can be reused for nodes present on remote machines as well.
+* If you're getting errors trying to issue `DFLYCLUSTER CONFIG`, check Dragonfly's logs (you can pass `--logtostdout` temporarily) to see why the config was rejected.
 * Dragonfly does not yet support migration of slots data between nodes.
 Changing slot allocation will result in data removal.